-TWMAIRL – “Milk Tea Alliance” – A roundtable discussion
+TWMAIRL – Roundtable: “Milk Tea Alliance”

 The term “Milk Tea Alliance” is a meme that arose from the dispute between Thailand and China pundits on Twitter.
 This term reflects the fact that people have spent more time on the internet world since the pandemic, which has also brought additional conflict, an increased focus on public issues, and the exhibition of artworks online.
 These activities inevitably draw the attention of governmental authorities.

 This panel will discuss the digitalisation of artworks and surveillance, and the strategies used by artists and activists towards visibility and invisibility, particularly in socially and politically charged arts projects.

 Founder and director of multi-disciplinary international art organisation Young Blood Initiative, Candy Choi is a curator and creative originally from Hong Kong.
 Over the past 12 years, she has been residing in Europe: London, Amsterdam and Riga.
 Candy Choi has a background in fashion as an art form where she has worked in Paris and London Fashion Weeks.
 During the years living in Amsterdam, she founded The Vinyl Art Project – a sound-art focused project and later in 2014 Young Blood Initiative – an art platform and organisation for experimentation and collaboration – where she has been curating exhibitions and public programmes in Amsterdam, London and Berlin, and collaborated with organisations in Hong Kong, South Korea and Finland.
 Her projects are usually in line with current affairs and the mood of the society.
 In the past year, she has curated “Be Water” and “Silence is Compliance” in support of the social movement in Hong Kong, and most recently “Wake Up and Smell the Tear Gas!” that investigates the role of art in activism